 The word loft is used to describe the thickness—or height—of a pillow.
 Pillows with a higher loft will make your head higher, while pillows with a low loft will be closer to the mattress.
 To say it in another way, high loft pillows are the thickest while low loft pillows are the thinnest.
 Loft is not really that confusing once you get the hang of it.
 The chart below describes the thickness level for the thee types of loft: low, medium, and high.

-Loft is one of the hardest pillow aspects for a combination sleeper to decide on.
+The loft is one of the hardest pillow aspects for a combination sleeper to decide on.
 This is because different lofts are better for the various sleep types.
 For example, stomach sleepers should choose a low loft pillow because it doesn’t raise their heads too much.
 On the other hand, side sleepers need the cushioning of a high loft pillow.

 But, what loft should you purchase if you lay on your stomach and side?
 In that case, you may want to consider a medium loft pillow.
 This type of loft works for most sleeping types, and will support you in a variety of positions.
 Yet, you should always try a new loft out before you buy.